uprun/WebPad/README.md

 # WebPad
-Micro-blog with easy tag navigation.
+nano wiki

-Try it now at https://webpad.com.ua
+Try it now at https://uprun.github.io/WebPad/wwwroot/bundle_ideas.html

+The main motto:

+[YAnGNI] : You Are not Gonna Need It

 # Support on Patreon